-The U.S. Senate has passed a law to allow states to steal even more money out of your pocket by forcing web sites to charge you a sales tax, no matter where you live.
+The U.S. Senate passed a law last year that would allow states to steal even more money out of your pocket by forcing web sites to charge you a sales tax, no matter where you live.

 Truth is, it was bound to happen.
 Remember, taxes are not what you pay for services from the state, as the original stated intent was.
 Today, they are just a way for a bloated and ineffective state or federal government to steal money from working Americans to give to the people who will vote to keep them in office.

 And so we get taxes on Internet sales.
 Yes, this will kill many small businesses that cannot afford to keep track of the tax filings for some 4,800 US taxing authorities.
 No, they cannot explain why web sites selling widgets are somehow subject to a tax on beef cattle.
 And yes, I think consumers are getting a bad deal.